franciscop/polystore/readme.md

 "5d" - expire after 5 days
 ```

-\* not all stores support sub-second expirations, notably Redis and Cookies don't, so it's safer to always use an integer or an amount larger than 1s
+\* not all stores support sub-second expirations, notably Redis and Cookies don't, so it's safer to always use an integer or an amount larger than 1s.
+There will be a note in each store for this.

 These are all the units available: